JaideepGuntupalli/Web-Development-UDY/3-HTML_The Essentials/README.md

 - Update the HTML file with <p> tags.
 - It is fine to nest tags with in them.
 - <p> tag is used to mark it as a paragraph.

+## Heading elements

+- Update the HTML file with heading tags.
+- There are 6 levels of headings starting with h1 upto h6.
+- Heading elements shouldn't be used for size.
+- They should be used as per the hierarchy as we change sizes of them using CSS.
+- For example, we should try to keep a maximum of one h1 tag.